It’s Time To Get It Together

 A Blog That Cuts Through the B.S.

 My blog, #NFPgit, cuts through the BS to help your NFP to Get.
 It.
 Together.
 I will share my real-life experiences as a frontline Development professional.
 My posts will provide you with insights and resources on the many ways your NFP can GIT.
-Plus, I will share my frustrations and challenges and look to you, my Charitable Training Community to help me get my #NFPGIT.
+Plus, I will share my frustrations and challenges and look to you, my Charitable Training Community to help me as I work to secure philanthropic income for my #NFP.

 I hope you will be a part of my charitable training community.
-Let’s help each other GIT for the good of our respective NFPs.
+Let’s help each other GIT for the good of our NFP.